 Please read this page to get more information ADS-B receivers, and how to share your data with Flightradar24.

-I work at an airline, and our aircraft are equipped with ModeS-transponder but not visible on your map, why?
+I work at an airline, why are aircraft not visible on your Flightradar24?

 When will all aircraft be equipped with ADS-B transponder?